 In Chinese philosophy, a junzi 君子 is a person with integrity.
-Being a junzi is a pursuit: it means to be honest, kind, open to new ideas.
-For us, striving to be a junzi is the guiding principle for everything we do: from how we make our food to how we relate to the world.
+Being a junzi is a pursuit: it means to be honest, kind, open to new ideas, and above all, the best version of ourselves.
+This is the guiding principle for everything we do: from how we make our food to how we relate to the world.

 Lucas Sin opened his first restaurant when he was 16, in an abandoned newspaper factory in his hometown of Hong Kong.
 Despite spending his Yale undergraduate years in the Cognitive Science and English departments, Lucas spent his weekends running restaurants out of his dorm, known as Y Pop-up.
 He backpacked and cooked his way through Japan, before settling at Kikunoi Honten in Kyoto.
 He’s also spent time at Modernist Cuisine in Seattle and Michelin-starred kitchens in Hong Kong and New York.